 PLUS Loans are from the U.S. federal government and are available at nearly every two-year and four-year college.
 These loans are issued to the parent, and students are not involved.
 There’s also no way to transfer this loan from the parent to the student in the future.

 Virtually any parent can receive a PLUS Loan as long as they can pass a basic credit check.
-But parents with poor credit, bankruptcies, and 60- or 90-day late bills may have difficulty getting approved.
+But parents with adverse credit, bankruptcies, and 60- or 90-day late bills may have difficulty getting approved.
+For more details, check the official U.S. Department of Education’s definition of adverse credit for PLUS Loans.

 When borrowing PLUS Loans, a parent will typically acquire a loan for each year their student is enrolled in college.
 Since interest rates change from year to year, each loan will likely have a slightly different interest rate.
 The interest rate will reflect the current rate for that school year, but it will not change for the duration of that particular loan.